-A new study has reported that breast cancer patients with mothers or sisters who die of breast cancer are almost five times more likely to die than those with mothers or sisters who survive breast cancer without a recurrence, even after adjusting for patient and tumor characteristics and type of treatment.
-The study was designed to investigate whether survival among breast cancer patients with a mother or sister with breast cancer is explained by shared patient and tumor characteristics or type of treatment.
-Previous studies have reported similarities in survival among first-degree relatives, suggesting a heritable component.
+A new study has reported that breast cancer patients with mothers or sisters who die of breast cancer are almost five times more likely to die than those with mothers or sisters who survive breast cancer without a recurrence.
+Previous studies have reported similar survival outcomes among first degree relatives, suggesting a heritable component.
 However, reasons for this pattern remain to be established.